Navneetkumar353/AgriScan/README.md

-Perfect 👍 Here’s a **professional, detailed `README.md`** tailored for your **AgriScan** project — ready to upload directly to your GitHub repository.
-It’s complete with overview, setup, deployment, tech details, and roadmap.

----

 # 🌿 AgriScan — AI-Powered Crop Disease Detection & Remedy Recommendation

 **AgriScan** is an intelligent crop health monitoring system built to assist farmers and agronomists in detecting plant diseases using **deep learning** and recommending appropriate **fertilizers or treatments** through an integrated **language model (ChatGroq with LLaMA-3)**.